blakeboswell/eventpage/README.md

 # wedding event page

 Simple single-page website used to share information about a wedding.
-Based on the [Exclusivity](https://themewagon.com/themes/free-bootstrap-4-one-page-template-exclusivity/).
+Based on [Exclusivity](https://themewagon.com/themes/free-bootstrap-4-one-page-template-exclusivity/).